Skip to content

 Project installs go to .opencode/skills/.
 User installs go to ~/.config/opencode/skills/ unless XDG_CONFIG_HOME or OPENCODE_CONFIG_DIR is set.

-If you’re in an interactive terminal, Ranger asks whether you want to set up the profile now.
-If you say yes, it asks for the URL where your app runs locally.
-Ranger checks that it’s reachable, then opens Chromium so you can log in to your app (if it requires authentication).
-Close the browser when you’re done.
+Ranger checks the URL is reachable, then opens Chromium so you can log in to your app (if it requires authentication).
+Close the browser when you're done.
 Ranger saves the session cookies so the verification agent can authenticate the same way.

 Once setup is complete, open OpenCode in your project directory.